Upgrade DataStax Enterprise 6.8 to 6.9

 CREATE KEYSPACE keyspace-name WITH replication = {'class': 'NetworkTopologyStrategy, '**replication_factor**': '3'} AND durable_writes = true;

-6. Verify the Java runtime version and upgrade to the recommended version.
+6. Verify the Java runtime version and upgrade to a supported version if needed:

 Results